Medical Facilities and Health Insurance

 You can make an appointment over the phone, in person, or online.
 During Covid, it has only been online.
 Waiting times at the health center can be lengthy.
-Therefore you may prefer to pay for a private doctor.
+Therefore you may prefer to pay for a private doctor in Lisbon.

 A consultation with a private doctor may cost upwards of 40 euros, compared to the co-payment cost of 4.50 euros to see the public doctor at the medical center.

 In the ex-pat areas like the Algarve, Lisbon, and Porto, you will probably find that most doctors speak English.
 Your embassy in Portugal can give you a list of English-speaking doctors in your area.